Notarial Services

 All Australian public university education documents must be verified as a ‘true and accurate record’ before the document can be legalised by Australian Embassy Seoul.
 Please choose one of the options below to meet verification requirements.

-1) Share My eQuals documents to [email protected]
+1) Share My eQuals documents to [email protected] on the day of your appointment.

 2) Most Australian Universities have an online verification available on their website, either through a public roll or searchable database.
 Please print out the result page and present it to the Consular Officer at your appointment.
 Please click here to see the list of universities with online verification services.